In Profile: LA's Alice McLarty takes on monumental tasks in Washington

 "A well-done landscape architecture project looks like it belongs there," McLarty said.
 "If it's done right, then the casual visitor doesn't think about it."

-The National Mall and Memorial Parks manages more than 1,000 acres of parkland that includes the country’s most recognized symbols – Washington Monument, Vietnam Veterans Memorial, Jefferson Memorial – as well as dozens of lesser known parks and memorials throughout the Washington D.C. area.
+The National Mall and Memorial Parks manages more than 1,000 acres of parkland that includes the country's most recognized symbols: the Washington Monument, Vietnam Veterans Memorial, Jefferson Memorial, as well as dozens of lesser known parks and memorials throughout the Washington D.C. area.
 With each project, McLarty said she is mindful of three important factors: their historic context, the user experience and good stewardship of public funds.